Dynamic Test-Time Augmentation via Differentiable Functions: Experiments

 \subsubsection{Effects of Key Ideas}

-We conduct an ablation study of our key ideas by using ResNet50 on the CUB dataset and comparing it to Loss Predictor.
-Loss Predictor selects one best augmentation for a test image by learning the classification losses of 12 augmented images\footnote{Identity; \{-20, 20\} Rotate; \{0.8, 1.2\} Zoom; \{0.5, 2.0\} Saturate; Auto-contrast; \{0.2, 0.5, 2.0, 4.0\} Sharpness} as a label.
-One of our key ideas, ``Blending’’, improves upon Loss Predictor by using not just one image but a combination of many augmented images.
-Image blending is lightweight because it does not require the computation of classification losses, which has the advantage of being easily extendable in augmentation space by adding data augmentations.
-Here we define DynTTA(Blending), which has the same augmentation and magnitude parameters as Loss Predictor and outputs only blend weights.
-We measure the effect of the ``Blending’’ by using DynTTA(Blending).
-In addition, to measure the effect of ``Optimization’’, we define DynTTA(Blending$+$Optimization) that extends the DynTTA(Blending) and simultaneously outputs magnitude parameters.
-At this time, we set the magnitude parameter ranges the same as in Table ~\ref{tab:augmentation_detail} except for Zoom, and Identity is not used because it is included in some data augmentations (\eg, a rotation of 0 degrees).

-The results are shown in Table~\ref{tab:2key_idea}.
-DynTTA(Blending) is much more robust than the Loss Predictor.
-This result means that multiple-image blending is better than choosing one best image.
-In the non-blind setting, DynTTA(Blending$+$Optimization) shows a worse \textit{Unseen} accuracy than DynTTA(Blending).
-This is because the magnitude parameters used by the Loss Predictor and ``Blending’’ may have been tuned by the authors for their non-blind setting experiment.
-On the other hand, in the blind setting, DynTTA(Blending$+$Optimization) achieved better robustness than DynTTA(Blending).
-This is because ``Optimization’’ automatically find the local optimal magnitude parameters for the blind setting using gradient descent.
+We conducted an ablation study of our key ideas using ResNet50 on the CUB dataset and compared it to LP.
+LP selects the best augmentation for a test image by learning the classification losses of 12 augmented images\footnote{Identity; \{-20, 20\} Rotate; \{0.8, 1.2\} Zoom; \{0.5, 2.0\} Saturate; Auto-contrast; \{0.2, 0.5, 2.0, 4.0\} Sharpness} as a label.
+One of our key ideas, ``Blending’’, improves upon LP by using not one image but a combination of many augmented images. ``Blending’’ is lightweight because it does not require the computation of classification losses, which has the advantage of being easily extendable in augmentation space.
+Specifically, LP requires the same number of classification model inferences as the number of data augmentations used, while ``Blending’’ requires only one.
+Here we define DynTTA~(BL), which has the same augmentation and magnitude parameters as LP (see footnote) and outputs only blend weights.
+The effect of the ``Blending’’ was measured by using DynTTA~(BL).
+In addition, to measure the effect of ``Optimization’’, we define DynTTA~(BL$+$OPT) that extends the DynTTA~(BL) and simultaneously outputs magnitude parameters.
+At this time, the magnitude parameter ranges were set the same as in \Cref{tab:augmentation_detail} except for Zoom, and Identity was not used because it was included in some data augmentations (\eg, a rotation of 0 degrees).
+The results are shown in \Cref{tab:2key_idea}.
+DynTTA~(BL) is much more robust than LP, meaning that blending multiple images is better than choosing one best image.
+In the non-blind setting, DynTTA~(BL$+$OPT) is less robust than DynTTA~(BL).
+This is because the magnitude parameters used by LP and ``Blending’’ may have been tuned by the authors for their non-blind setting experiment.
+On the other hand, in the blind setting, DynTTA~(BL$+$OPT) is more robust than DynTTA~(BL).
+This is because ``Optimization’’ automatically finds the local optimal magnitude parameters for the blind setting using gradient descent (here we use Adam~\cite{adam}, see \Cref{sec:dyntta} and Appendix for details).
+Moreover, ``Optimization’’ eliminates magnitude hyperparameters.
+For example, LP has 10-magnitude hyperparameters, but these are difficult to tune in the blind setting. ``Optimization’’ eliminates these hyperparameters, making DynTTA more practical.